 - There are adjusted open house hours.

 - Student body will be divided into groups and will rotate between locations.

 - Masks will be required.

 - Faculty and Staff will be invited to attend virtually or with their assigned group.

-- Student athletes will have checks daily as well as be reminded to complete their health self-assesment each day.
+- Student athletes will have checks daily as well as be reminded to complete their health self-assessment each day.

-- The Athletic Department will provide additional guidance to student-athletes.
+- The Athletic Department may provide additional guidance to student-athletes.

 - We will not have any self-service locations.

 - Students with unique health concerns may have a section that is socially distanced.